 First Things First: What does a Magento developer do?

 A Magento developer builds, supports and upgrades and improves a Magento ecommerce site.
 From building a site from scratch, to integrating an existing inventory from an old site, a Magento developer will be involved in tasks such as:

 - Building and installing Magento themes

 - Integrating Magento with CRMs and PIMs

-- Performing onsite SEO to help Magento rank in search engines
+- Performing onsite SEO to improve search rankings

 As far as working with a developer goes, even if you are not directly involved in the build yourself, it is still worth understanding the different functions a developer performs.
 This will help you to effectively communicate with the project lead when discussing your Magento platform.

 Magento developers can be split into three basic categories:

 - Frontend Magento developers spend most of their time working in the app/design folder of Magento.
 They ensure the customer-facing (hence, frontend) aspect of Magento looks good and provides a seamless customer journey.
 This extends to making sure the website is responsive and cross-platform compatible so that it works on smartphone as well as tablet devices.

 - Backend Magento developers focus their energies on coding; making new modules and making sure all the components of the platform are compatible and function to spec.
 You can think about a backend designer as an engineer who spends the majority of their time in application/code envelope.
 At a minimum a backend developer will be a proficient in Magento PHP and XML architecture.